 Possible risks of this test include:

-- about a 1% risk of miscarriage (the risk is higher with the transcervical method than with the transabdominal method)
+- about a 1% risk of miscarriage (the risk is higher with the transcervical method)

 - spotting or bleeding (this is more common with the transcervical method)

-- birth defects when the test is done too early in pregnancy
+- rarely, defects to the baby's fingers or toes if the test is done too early in pregnancy

 When Is CVS Done?